Bart OrriensTECHNICAL PROJECT LEADER, SENIOR

-Bart Orriens joined CESR as a senior information analyst.
-His work focuses on the acquisition, design, and implementation of both small and large-scale data collection projects as well as the development of new technologies for carrying out such data collection projects.
+Bart Orriens is the Managing IT Director of CESR.
+In this capacity, he is co-responsible for providing support to realize CESR's IT requirements.
+His own interests focus on the acquisition, design, and implementation of both small and large-scale data collection projects as well as the development of new technologies for carrying out such data collection projects.

 Before coming to CESR he worked as an information systems professional at the RAND Corporation where he specialized in data collection through paneling and surveying.
 At RAND, he was one of the lead developers of the MMIC surveying software system, which has been used in several of the world’s large longitudinal studies on Health and Retirement (e.g. the China Health and Retirement Longitudinal Study (CHARLS) and the Longitudinal Aging Study in India (LASI).
 He also worked closely with researchers on a multitude of data collection projects, covering topics ranging from the financial crisis to health literacy.

 Finally, Bart has done extensive research in business process automation and distributed systems integration through service oriented architecture and web services resulting in publications in a wide range of Information Systems journals and conferences.

 - M.A.
 Information Systems and Technology, Tilburg University, 11/2001

 - Ph.D.
 Information Systems and Technology, Tilburg University, 09/2007

 - Managing IT Director, University of Southern California, 2015